New Book – Coming January 3rd, 2021

 - How the Dark Web drug dealers gave Bitcoin its wings

 - Billion-dollar heists of digital money

-- The Bitcoin Civil War and Ethereum’s ideological crisis
+- Bitcoin’s civil wars and Ethereum’s ideological crisis

-- Inside stories of the making and aftermath of the 2018 ICO bubble
+- Account of the making and aftermath of the 2018 ICO bubble

 - How Non-Fungible Tokens (NFTs), Decentralized Applications (dApps), Decentralized Autonomous Organizations (DAOs), and Decentralized Finance (DeFi) present a new wave of disruption